 External Consultants

-External consultants can provide a sense check for culture and diversity policies and processes.
-Given limited dedicated resources at smaller firms, this could help avoid wasting scarce resource on ineffective strategies.
+External consultants can sense check culture and diversity policies and processes.
+Given limited dedicated resources at smaller firms, this could avoid spending time and money on strategies that will not be effective.

 Low-Cost External Resources

-There are many resources available for little to no cost on the topic of culture and diversity, including:
+There are many resources available for little to no cost on the topic of culture and diversity.
+These might include things such as:

-Ted Talks

-resources.